-- Initial Course Incentive-Master of Ministry students in the Division of Professional Ministry may take their first course on an audit basis, tuition free.
-Courses taken as an audit receive no credit.
-This incentive applies only to residence courses. - Second Course Free Incentive-Division of Professional Ministry students who have paid for their first course and have registered for a second course that begins within a year of the conclusion of the first course may receive free tuition for the second course and if applicable, the DVD or Web access fee will also be covered. - Ministry Graduate Incentive-Any Division of Professional Ministry student who has completed the coursework for a ministry program may audit unlimited additional courses tuition-free.
+- Professional Ministry Graduate Course Incentive-Any Division of Professional Ministry student who has completed the coursework for a ministry program may audit unlimited additional courses tuition-free.
 This benefit may be received while working on a dissertation. - Recruiting Incentive-Division of Professional Ministry students who recruit a colleague into the ministry program who has not had previous contact with BJU's Office of Admission may receive 50 percent off tuition for the next session.